21m1n/Stock-Movement-Prediction-Using-News-Headlines/README.md

 # Predicting Stock Movement Using News Headlines

-- short introduction to the analyzed problem
-- data set description
-- two diagrams (prepared for ex. in Paint) which describe the structure of the models:
-> benchmark model
-> student’s model
-- list of the parameters, which are optimized in the student’s model
-- results (incl. comparison of the models)
-- conclusions
-- references

 ## Introduction

 The purpose of this project is to explore the probability of using most discussed world news headlines to predict the selected stock movement (up or down).